hashgraph/hedera-improvement-proposal/HIP/hip-xxxx.md

 ```
 {
     "description": "description of token - RECOMMENDED - max. of 500 characters",
-    "smallestDenom" : "the name of the smallest denomination of these tokens, if the name exists - OPTIONAL",
+    "smallestUnitName" : "the name of the smallest denomination of these tokens, if the name exists - OPTIONAL",
+    "smallestUnitSymbol" : "the nsymbol of the smallest denomination of these tokens, if the symbol exists - OPTIONAL",
     "creator": "creator(s) - RECOMMENDED",
     "creatorDID": "DID  - OPTIONAL ",
     "admin": "admin(s) - OPTIONAL",